-Older project files can always be opened in newer version of the software, but newer files generally cannot be opened in older versions.
+Older project files can always be opened in newer versions of the software, but newer files generally cannot be opened in older versions.

 Sometimes\, a project file can be opened in a previous version of WUFI Passive.
-To do this, save the file type as 'XML' in the newer version WUFI Passive, then, open the XML file in the older version.
+To do this, save the file type as 'XML' in the newer version WUFI Passive, then open the XML file in the older version.

-i.e. A project file created in WUFI Passive 3\2\0\1 cannot be opened in 3\1\1\0.
+i.e. A project file created in WUFI Passive 3\3\0\2 cannot be opened in 3\2\0\1.

-A project file created in WUFI Passive 3\1\1\0 can be opened in 3\2\0\1.
+A project file created in WUFI Passive 3\2\0\1 can be opened in 3\3\0\2.